-I find myself in a position that every airline Captain hates…I mean vehemently despises.
-I have no options to consider.
-I have no decisions to make.
-And worst of all, I am NOT the arbiter of my own (or my loved ones) fate.
-It’s impossible for me to express how uncomfortable I am in this position, and I cannot begin to express how much I loathe it.
-I have lived my adult life making difficult decisions, and I have not only excelled at it…truth be told…I’ve loved it.
+I find myself in a position that every pilot hates…and by hate, I mean vehemently despises.
+I have no options to consider, no decisions to make, and I am NOT the arbiter of my own (or my loved ones) fate.
+It’s impossible for me to express how uncomfortable I am in this position, and I can’t begin to convey how much I loathe it.
+I have spent my adult life making difficult decisions, and I have not only (hopefully) excelled at it…truth be told…I’ve loved it.

 (The mighty Boeing 757 readying for the 0430 launch from Palau to Tokyo.)

-Will she be able to conquer and live out her days with this serious medical issue?
-Every fiber of my being says that she will, but it will be a brutally tough battle, and (hopefully) a long journey.
-True to her nature (and upbringing), she has not complained, not whined, most assuredly not adopted the “victim” moniker, and I know she never will.
-Could one say the same of this old, world-worn “four-striper”?
-Nope…I’ve bitched, I’ve whined, I’ve questioned, and I’ve had more than a few angry conversations with my God.
-But I’ve also bent knee to pray and thank that same God for putting her in my life.
-I’ve promised Him that I will do everything in my power to excel in my role as care-giver.
-She was there for me 18 years ago in the hell of the Mayo Clinic chemotherapy cubicles, and held my hand through that dark, lost year.
-Most of my memories of that tunnel void of time, are of needles, X-ray machines, stone-face doctors, smiling nurses and her…my angel.
+Will she be able to conquer and live out her days with this medical issue?
+Every fiber of my being says that she will, but I fear it could be a tough battle, and a long journey.
+True to her nature (and upbringing), she has not complained, not whined, and definitely NOT adopted the “victim” moniker; and I know she never will.
+Could one say the same of this old, road-worn “four-striper”?
+Nope.
+I’ve bitched, I’ve whined, I’ve questioned, and I’ve had more than a few angry conversations with my Maker.
+But I’ve also bent knee to pray and thank that same magnificent God for Him gracing my life with her love and companionship.
+I’ve promised Him that I will do everything in my power to help in my role as her care-giver.
+She was there for me 18 years ago in the hell of the Mayo Clinic Chemotherapy Ward.
+She kept me going, kept our family going, and generally held my proverbial hand through that dark, lost year.
+The majority of my memories of that black tunnel void of time, are full of needles, X-ray machines, stone-face doctors, smiling nurses and her…my angel, my rock.

-My dear Dad once told me that there is no such thing as an atheist in a foxhole, and I know he was right.
-I also know that courage comes in a millions flavors.
-It was there shivering at the campfires of Valley Forge, Chosin and Bastogne, blinded by the powder flashes at Little Round Top and New Orleans, trembling in the forests of Chateau-Thierry and Hurtgen, sweating on Suribachi and at Khe Sanh, and standing tall at Fallujah and in the Helmond Province.
-But in my mere six decades, I’ve seen that unbelievable courage can be also be seen in the “combat” of our daily lives.
+My dear Dad once told me that there is no such thing as an atheist in a foxhole, and to the depths of my soul I know he was right.
+I know that courage comes in a million versions and flavors.
+It was there shivering at the campfires of Valley Forge, the Chosin Reservoir and the battered hamlet of Bastogne.
+It was blinded by the powder flashes at Little Round Top and in the parapets of New Orleans.
+It was trembling in the dark forests of the Argonne and the Hurtgen.
+It was bone tired and sweating on Mt.
+Suribachi and in the trenches of Khe Sanh, and it was surely standing tall in the urban hell of Fallujah and the vortex of the Helmond Province.
+But in my six decades, I’ve also seen that unbelievable courage in the mere “combat” we call our daily lives.